africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.03 Ideas/It may take a lot of work to make something appear sponteneous.md

 ---
-{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/it-may-take-a-lot-of-work-to-make-something-appear-sponteneous/","title":"It may take a lot of work to make something appear sponteneous","noteIcon":""}
+{"dg-publish":true,"permalink":"/1x - References/11 Notes/11.03 Ideas/It may take a lot of work to make something appear sponteneous/","title":"It may take a lot of work to make something appear sponteneous","noteIcon":""}
 ---